ssantichaivekin/algos/heap/readme.md

 C++ implementation of heap.
-The other file also implements heap with value update.
+I will implement type template later.